MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-initializexamldiagnosticsex.md

 ### -param endPointName [in]

-The end point name for Visual Diagnostics.
+The end point name for Visual Diagnostics messaging session.

-Example: `VisualDiagConnection1`
+The value of this parameter ideally starts with `VisualDiagConnection`, and usually it's `VisualDiagConnection1`

 ### -param pid [in]